 Some people choose to invest in a studio set up and take what comes their way (not everyone has the funds to do that, of course) whilst others choose to specialise in one particular area.
 I decided to opt for more variety in my career and I specialise in Commercial Photography, capturing a business, its story and people.
 This means I cover everything, from architecture and property to products, headshots or interiors.
 I love it, and I love that every day is so different.

-In short, there’s no straightforward route for gaining a viable photography career.
+In short, there’s no straightforward route for gaining a viable photography career and becoming a professional photographer.
 But when you think about it, that just means there are many paths you can take, which Simply makes things more exciting!

 At some point, it’s your work that has to do the talking.
 So, make sure you’re passionate and driven about creating incredible scroll stopping images.